xRadeCoding/sliss_speedcamera/README.md

 ---

 ## Features

->
-- **Unlimited cameras** – place as many as you like, each with its own custom speed limit.
+> - **Unlimited cameras** – place as many as you like, each with its own custom speed limit.
-- **Automatic fines** – money is taken from the player’s bank first, then from cash; if both are empty, a bill is sent instead.
+> - **Automatic fines** – money is taken from the player’s bank first, then from cash; if both are empty, a bill is sent i nstead.
-- **Optimized performance** – designed to run smoothly even on high-population servers.
+> - **Optimized performance** – designed to run smoothly even on high-population servers.
-- **Anti-spam cooldown** – prevents players from receiving multiple fines in quick succession.
+> - **Anti-spam cooldown** – prevents players from receiving multiple fines in quick succession.
-- **Fully customizable** – adjust fine rates, maximum fines, and speed limits per camera.
+> - **Fully customizable** – adjust fine rates, maximum fines, and speed limits per camera.
-- **Simple configuration** – all settings are neatly stored in one config file.
+> - **Simple configuration** – all settings are neatly stored in one config file.

 ---